The big L

 My life revolves around my bed… once a respite, is now my prison.

-Waking in the same position I fell to sleep 10 hours ago… regaining consciousness; shuffling off the coma and disentangling from sheets and pillows and wires of:
+Waking in the same position I fell to sleep 10 hours ago… regaining consciousness; shuffling off the coma and disentangling from sheets and pillows and wires of: Now cool heating pads and warm ice packs.

 When I must, I shed my second skin of nightclothes.